 Tanya Notley's research and teaching is focused on communication, technology and social change.
 She has 15 years of experience working in the areas of social inclusion, social justice and human rights.

-She collaborates with a number of media literacy, human rights and social justice organisations to design communication initiatives for social impact and has worked on practice based communication research projects in the UK, Germany, Nepal, Sri Lanka, Thailand, India, Indonesia, Singapore and Australia.
+Tanya collaborates with a number of media literacy, human rights and social justice organisations to design communication initiatives for social impact and has worked on practice-based communication research projects in the UK, Germany, Nepal, Sri Lanka, Thailand, India, Indonesia, Singapore and Australia.
 She is a co-founder and the Deputy Chair of the Australian Media Literacy Alliance (AMLA).

 Twitter: @tattinot (opens in a new window)